ch3paz/raspberry-fancontrol/README.md

 # Prerequisites

-## Install python modules/Configure system
+## Configure system

-TBD
+Some of my config-files (and location) could be found in this repository beneath

+> ./sysconfig_files/

 ## Install and configure influxdb